Drinking Water and the Health of Your Pregnancy

 It’s important to note that not all toxins can pass from a mother to the fetus.
 In fact, much of the time, waste from both the mother and her fetus are filtered and discarded by the mother’s liver and kidneys.
 Still, a 2004 study found that a staggering total of 287 chemicals were found in the umbilical cords of a sample of babies born in August and September of that year.
 Three specific elements that are most often passed along to the fetus via the placenta include mercury, lead, and cadmium.

-Environmental factors make it inevitable for some number of toxins to pass through the placenta to the baby, including from pollution and stress, but other contaminants, for example toxins contained in drinking water, can and should be removed.
+Environmental factors make it inevitable for some number of toxins to pass through the placenta to the baby, including from pollution and stress, but other contaminants, for example, toxins contained in drinking water, can and should be removed.

 But, water is normally super healthy…

 It’s true that water offers a lot of benefits, but if water quality isn’t properly monitored or if water is pulled from questionable sources, it could also contain a number of pollutants, including chlorine, chloramine, certain bacteria, and lead.
-In 2010, the Minnesota Department of Health released a safety guidance on drinking water in the sate.
+In 2010, the Minnesota Department of Health released a safety guide on drinking water in the sate.
 The department outlined a few steps families with new babies can take to ensure their baby drinks the cleanest water possible.

 The first step is to research whether the water that families are giving their fetus is sourced from a private well, which isn’t regulated by the Environmental Protection Agency (EPA), or a public water system.
 If it’s sourced from a private well, the state recommends independently testing the water for bacteria, nitrate, and arsenic.